 One winner will be chosen by each Area Council (A-G) and be submitted to the President and the Executive Director by the Area coordinator no later than December 20.
 One of the recipients will be named the state award winner and be selected by the CADA Board at the Winter meeting.
 The state winner must come from (or be retired from) a National Association of Student Councils member school at the time their name is entered into consideration for regional and national recognition.
 The state winner will then be entered into consideration for regional and national recognition related to Harry Bettencourt.
 Board members serving on the CADA Board are ineligible to receive the award during their tenure.

-2021 CADA harry bettencourt Award Recipients
+2022 CADA harry bettencourt Award Recipients

-AREA A: Ron Jones, retired
+AREA A: linda cooper, retired

-AREA d: Chuck noroian, retired
+AREA d: bob collins, retired

-AREA f: tiburcio garcia, retired
+AREA f: michael pattison, retired